A Guide To Backpacking in Alaska

 Let’s jump in…

 July though mid-August is prime time just about everywhere in Alaska.
 In May you’ll encounter snow at most elevations.
+Come mid-July (+/- one week based off seasonal and climactic variability) the bugs can start getting pretty gnarly in the Arctic.
 Come mid-August winter is already starting to make itself known at higher elevations and fall is setting in at lower elevations.
 September is a beautiful time to be below 4000ft but be prepared for possible winter conditions.

 Here are the most important skills you need to have for Alaska that you may not already have as an intermediate / experienced backpacker:

 For a lot of folks, when they think of Alaska they think of bears… so much so that they’re unwilling to backpack out there.
 Here’s the thing… I’ve encountered dozens of bears in Alaska.
-I once even came literally face to face with a massive brown bear while bushwhacking through dense alder.
+I once even came literally face-to-face with a massive brown bear while bushwhacking through dense alder near Skolai Pass.
 After a moment of locked eyes he turned and bolted.
-But the only truly scary bear encounters I’ve had have been in the lower 48 where bears are more used to humans and more used to the euphoric high of occasional high-calorie human food.
-So yes, AK has bears… but if you practice excellent camp management, use bear canisters, ursacks, or electric fences, and have everyone carry bears-spray, and if everyone in your group knows how to act if you encounter a bear, you should be just fine.
-The only time i’m on high bear alert in Alaska is when i’m bushwhacking through dense alder with a stiff breeze blowing against me.
-Otherwise, I travel comfortably.
+But the only truly scary bear encounters I’ve had have been in the lower 48 where bears are more used to humans and more used to the occasional euphoric high of high-octane human food.
+So yes, AK has bears… but if you practice excellent camp management, use bear canisters, Ursacks, or electric fences, and have everyone carry bears-spray (or at least a few cans per group), and if everyone in your group knows how to act if you encounter a bear, you should be just fine.
+The only time i’m on high bear alert in Alaska is when i’m bushwhacking through dense alder, next to a loud river, with a stiff breeze blowing against me.
+In those cases I likely will yell “hey bear” once or twice a minute.
+I travel comfortably and get excited when I see bears from a reasonably safe distance.

 Of course, there’s also all kinds of other wildlife — it’s one of the coolest parts of Alaska.
 Treat them with respect, dignity and space and you should be just fine.
 It’s nice here to note that Alaska has no poisonous snakes!

-Here’s some general tips to consider in no particular order…
+Here’s some general (quite important!) tips to consider in no particular order…

 Fly in Hike out: You definitely don’t need to use a bush plane for your backpacking trip in Alaska.
-There are plenty of options for road access.
-That being said, if you’ve never flown through Alaskan mountain in a bush plane you’re missing something incredible.
+There are plenty of options for road access (check out the eastern Alaska Range, the north side of Denali National Park, or the Talkeetna mountains for starters).
+That being said, if you’ve never flown through Alaskan mountains in a bush plane you’re missing something incredible.
 But bush plane flights in Alaska can be on par price wise with international flights on big airlines.
-One good option to experience the thrill but cut cost is to pick a route where you hike in and fly out or vice versa.
+One good option to experience the thrill but cut cost is to pick a route where you hike in and fly out or vice versa (personally I prefer the aesthetic feel of flying in and hiking out.)
 This can give you the experience of flying without breaking the bank.
+You don’t need to fly far to get to the middle of nowhere.
+And of course, the less distance you fly, the cheaper the flight will be.
+The main goal for me when incorporating planes is to get above the majority of bushwhacking and thus make my life significantly more pleasant.

 InReachs: InReachs have changed the game in the last few years.
 They’re awesome for any trip, but for fly-in trips they’re nearly essential.
 Sure, I’ve done trips without the capacity to talk to the pilot and make adjustments to the itinerary, but you’re leaving a lot up to chance and it’s more stressful.
+Important: Make sure you get a textable number or email address from your pilot before you go into the field… it may be different from their main company phone number.
+SPOT devices are hardly useful in my opinion.
 For the remoteness of Alaska, you should at bare minimum have a Personal Locator Beacon — but these are much less versatile than something with actual two way communication capabilities.

 Home to Denali aka Mt.
 McKinley standing tall at 20,310 feet.
 This place is where most people’s minds go when they think Alaska.
 The park can definitely get crowded with tourists, but the second you step foot off the main park road you’ll most likely be alone for the duration of your trip.
 Denali has everything from boggy tundra to massive glaciers and the weather can be wild and changeable.
 If you’ve never backpacked off trail, this can be an intimidating place to start.